 Yes, like cock blocking but with plants.

 Oh yes, you’ve plant blocked – trust me.

-The last time you went straight past the big bowl of fruit on your kitchen counter and reached for the chocolate in your cupboard?
+The last time you walked straight past the big bowl of fruit on your kitchen counter and reached directly for the chocolate crack box in your cupboard?

 When you fill up your weekends with so many activities that you have no time to plan and batch for the week ahead?